corelan/CorelanTraining/README.md

 * Try running the powershell script again.

+##  !peb produces 'error 3 InitTypeRead' on Windows 10 1903/1909

-2. On Windows 10 (1903/1909), WinDBG throws an error when running `!peb` or when trying to run mona.py commands:
+On Windows 10 (1903/1909), WinDBG throws an error when running `!peb` or when trying to run mona.py commands:

 ```
 0:000> !peb